lukegarland/ParkingLotSimulator/README.md

 # Parking Lot Simulator
 This was the final project for Engineering 223, Computing for Engineers I, at the University of Calgary.
 The program was developed in [Processing 3](https://processing.org/).

+## Summary
 The main purpose is to simulate the behaviour of a paid parking lot.

-See the current [release](https://github.com/lukegarland/ParkingLotSimulator/releases) for executable files (Windows and Linux).

-If there is space in the lot, some cars will enter the lot and will select an open parking space.
-Open parking spaces are green, and spaces that are occupied are red.
+If there is space in the lot, some cars driving along the top street will enter the lot and select an open parking space.
+Open parking spaces are green, and spaces that are currently occupied are red.
 After a random amount of time, the car will to leave the lot, and pay the required fee.
 Price calculations are rounded up to the next hour.

 The total revenue that the lot generates is displayed on the right panel.
 The total number of customers, and hours elapsed since the start are also displayed.

 When the lot is full, the entrance gate will close and display "LOT FULL".
-No more cars will park until space become available.
+No more cars will park until cars leave, and space becomes available.

-Pressing anywhere on the application will pause/resume the program.
+Pressing anywhere on the application will pause/resume the simulation.

+## Releases

+See the current [release](https://github.com/lukegarland/ParkingLotSimulator/releases) for executable files (Windows and Linux).
+Download the package and run ```ParkingLotSimulator``` from inside the application folder.

 ## Screenshots